 3. If there are issues with your W-2 bring it to your employer’s attention immediately.
 If you wait to point out issues until after your employer has filed the W-2 with the taxing authorities, it will take longer to make corrections.

-4. Complete a new W-4 for 2015.
-This is the correct way to make corrections to your name, Social Security number, address and withholding.
+4. Complete a new W-4 for 2018.
+This is particularly important this year with the potential tax law changes.
+And this is the correct way to make corrections to your name, Social Security number, address and withholding.
 The corrections are needed because:

 a.
 If your name and Social Security number are incorrect, you will not only have trouble filing your income tax return today, you will likely not get credit for Social Security wages.
 Wages not reported to the Social Security Administration will cause your future Social Security payments to be smaller.